NickiMash17/CSharpBankingApp/README.md

-# SA Banking App - Enhanced with Web Frontend
+# NexusBank - Revolutionary Digital Banking Experience

-A modern, feature-rich banking application built with C# and ASP.NET Core, featuring both a console interface and a beautiful web frontend.
+A modern, feature-rich banking application built with C# and ASP.NET Core, featuring a beautiful, professional web frontend with glassmorphism design and comprehensive banking operations.

+## 🚀 Live Demo

+**Your NexusBank is now live and accessible at:** `http://localhost:8080`

-## Features
+## ✨ Features

-### Core Banking Features
+### 🏦 Core Banking Features
 - **Account Management**: Create and manage different types of accounts
 - **Multiple Account Types**:
   - Savings Account (2.5% interest, no overdraft)